Free example Error Checking tests

 Error checking tests provide useful insights to both employers and candidates who are taking the test.
 Feedback given to the candidates that have taken the test shows their current level of ability and how much room there is for improvement, which can be motivational information for the candidate to better their analytical and error-checking skills.
 If the feedback is taken positively and the candidate acts upon this to make improvements, this could result in some real productivity changes at work, for example, making less mistakes in e-mails, which gives off to clients an air of professionalism, or perhaps less numerical mistakes are made when paying bills and handling invoices.
 Huge, costly mistakes can be avoided by ensuring that the correct amounts are paid out and received.
 Phishing scams will very often use similar e-mail addresses and websites to real companies, but will alter one or two letters.
 There have been costly mistakes when companies have updated bank details for their suppliers and paid lots of money into scammers' accounts!

 Having made that the case for the benefits of error checking tests, now is the time to know how to tackle one by knowing what to expect.
 The main trick to these is to be able to compare an original piece of text with a modified version right next to it.
-Some letters, numbers, characters might have been:
+Some changes will have been made to some of the letters, numbers and/or characters:

 So, at first glance, the two pieces of text might look identical, but upon a close and careful inspection you might see that the company name, the account number, the telephone number, the e-mail address suffix and other details aren't identical and mistakes have been made.
 The time limit for these tests are usually quite tight and you will only have a few seconds.